 If CapExt could not detect a license file, or the previous license has expired, the license manager will be displayed on start-up.
-If you have a valid license or trial license, select "browse" and choose the file.
+If you have a valid license, select "browse" and choose the file.

-If you are already running CapExt under a valid license, but want to change the license file, for example to change user or to go from a trial license to a full license, with CapExt open, go to About->Open License Manager to open the license manager again.
+If you are already running CapExt under a valid license, but want to change the license file, for example to change user or to go from a trial license to a full license, go to About->Open License Manager to open the license manager again.

-In the top left corner, you can choose between the PCB stackup, Simulation options and Simulation results panes.
+In the top left corner, you can choose between the Project editor, Simulation options and Simulation results panes.

 To the right is the 3D/2D view.

 Note that the currently used unit is displayed in the bottom left (Units in [mm]).

 CapExt can import Gerbers, Excellon drill files and DXF-files.

 If you want support for other formats, please contact us at firstname.lastname@example.org

 CapExt comes with pre-built example projects with matching Gerber files which you can use to quickly familiarize you with how CapExt works, and how to extract the capacitances from your stackup in CapExt.
 The examples are located in the folder where you installed CapExt, typically C:\Program Files\CapExt\example project\Back to contents